 Every RV has its own “special qualities” that you get to know better and better as you travel with it.
 Everyone can imagine that an old RV with many road miles and adventures has quirks and defects galore and indeed they often do.
 What is less known is that shiny new trailers like our 2016 Airstream also come with a host of eccentricities to discover and cope with.
 The serious stuff you run into the dealer with, the little things, you tend to let those slide a while as its more trouble to take it in than it is to find little rituals to deal with them.

-“Thank so much.”
-I said.
+“Thank so much,” I said.
 “What did you need?” the man asked.
 “We just needed someone to open the door.”
 I replied in earnest, pausing to let that sink in and then “The handle broke on the inside so we were stuck until you rescued us, thanks!”
-“Oh, that’s it then, well that was easy, see ya round.” he replied cheerfully and saddled up his ATV and rode off into the sunset, another mission accomplished for the park handy man.
+“Oh, that’s it then, well that was easy, see ya around,” he replied cheerfully and saddled up his ATV and rode off into the sunset, another mission accomplished for the park handyman.

 We immediately broke out the tools to see if we could identify and fix the problem.
 Trail noted the front plate had bent a bit from all our pulling.
 I sussed out that the handle had clearly detached its lever from the mechanism that unlatched the door.
 Doing some experiments with the outside latch I found the likely point of attachment.
 I sussed that pulling the handle away from the door had bent the plate and if also pulled up at the same time it could come loose of its connection.
 The solution for now, only pulls away, not up at the same time.
 I was able to get it re-seated properly and put back together but the latching issue was outside my ability to correct.
 We will save that for our next dealer visit since it is under warranty.
 Until then, to avoid further entombment we should not pull up when tugging the door closed.